$25 million total settlement in Bluffton bus crash cases

 - Second, after the Ohio Supreme Court rules that the university’s insurance policies also covered the bus driver because the coach retained control over the driver, insurers for the university with policy limits of $1 million and $5 million tendered their policy limits to the group of plaintiffs.

 - Third, the third and final layer of liability coverage for the university was $15 million with Federal Insurance Company.
-After two days of mediation this week in Columbus, Ohio, Federal agreed to pay an additional $11 million.
+After two days of mediation in Columbus, Ohio, Federal agreed to pay an additional $11 million.

 I won’t disclose how much was paid to each individual, but suffice it to say that most money went to the death and brain injury cases, and the balance was apportioned to several classes according to seriousness of injury.
 I was local counsel for ten of surviving team members.